tjfisher19/sta363sp21_group_assignment02/Readme.md

 ## Part 1 - Specifics

 Below we outline all the individual questions to answer.
 The first question is for fun and is design to get you moving (proverbially).
 The next 3 questions involve some data processing and EDA.
-They are design to provide *some* (but not all) insight that will help you build a model.
+They are design to provide some (but not all) insight that will help you build a model.
 You are being tasked with making some decisions and to use knowledge we have covered since the first day of class -- yes, material from In-class 01 appears on this assignment!
-Many of these questions will involve data processing (think `mutate`, `filter`, `group_by`, *joining*) and may also require for you to learn some new functions.
+Many of these questions will involve data processing (think mutate, filter, group_by, joining) and may also require for you to learn some new functions.

-Some other items to note: the same song may be in the data multiple times (each time with a unique track ID) because the song is released on multiple albums (original album, a *greatest hits* and a single).
+Some other items to note: the same song may be in the data multiple times (each time with a unique track ID) because the song is released on multiple albums (original album, a greatest hits and a single).
 Likewise, some albums are in the data multiple times (multiple releases of an album, or a "clean" version versus one with explicit lyrics).
 These nuances will be addressed below.

 ### Question 1

 Write R code to find the 15 most popular full albums (not singles) in terms of average popularity score of all tracks on the album (hint: the 15th highest average popularity score is 74.7).
 Your output should include the artist name, album name, album release data and average popularity score.
 What do you notice about release dates of thes poppular albums?
 How many of the artist and albums on the list do you know?
 How many do you think your instructor knows?

 ### Question 2